Jets WR Mike Williams unlikely to play Sunday and may have played his last down with the team

 Backing Zuerlein

-Boyer has “full confidence” that Zuerlein will “dig himself out of this hole.”
+Boyer said he has “full confidence” that Zuerlein will “dig himself out of this hole.”
 Boyer also said the Jets were doing their “due diligence” in working out kickers Cade York, Riley Patterson and Matt Coghlin on Wednesday.

 Hackett’s role

-“Sometimes it’s a little bit more involved with game planning and sometimes it’s a little bit more involved with the quarterbacks,” Downing said.
+“Sometimes it’s a little bit more involved with game-planning and sometimes it’s a little bit more involved with the quarterbacks,” Downing said.
 “It’s kind of a fluid role.
 The cool thing about the role is he has a servant’s heart and he’s doing so many wonderful things to help us get ready for this game.”